davekilian/davekilian.github.com/_posts/2016-02-12-best-practices.markdown

 ---
 layout: post
-title: When Best Practices Go Wrong
+title: Best Practices Can Lead You Astray
 author: Dave
 ---

-"Best practices" are rules to help design better software and avoid common pitfalls.
-When you apply a best practice to your designs, it's important to always keep in mind _why_ something is considered a best practice.
+Best practices are common learnings distilled into simple steps you can take to make your code better.
+But they're no substitute for thinking before you code :-)

-Even "common sense" rules can degrade the quality of your codebase, when applied to the wrong problems.
+It might seem surprising, but so-called "common sense" rules can lead to trouble if followed thoughtlessly.

-One commonly cited best practice is to hide literal values behind constants.
+To apply a best practice, it's important to remember what makes that practice best, and decide whether that really applies to the situation at hand.

-In this post, we'll look at how this can end up doing more harm than help.
+In this post we'll take a look at one of the more universal best practices in programming: naming literal values with constants.
+We'll see how even the lowly constant can cause more harm than good.

 ## Constant Obfuscation

 Constants hide a literal value behind a variable name.
-There are two good reasons to do this:
+According to best practices, there are two good reasons to use a constant instead of the literal by itself:

-1. To assign a more descriptive name to an otherwise bizarre-looking value.
+1. To assign a more descriptive name to a value that isn't clear enough on its own.
-2. To link all uses of a value to a single code location, to be tweaked later.
+2. To link all uses of a value to a single code location, making the value easier to tweak later.

 Consider the following example: